 2. Midnight Snacking

 Those who are prone to waking up repeatedly throughout the night may also be taking in a diet that’s not satisfying the body’s needs.
 Cortisol levels are typically low at night, which allows our blood sugar to drop naturally (signaling the liver to release less of it into the bloodstream).
-While low cortisol levels are obviously ideal, many of us stay awake far past our bedtimes.
-The body then overcompensates for the drop in blood sugar, and urges us to snack to our heart’s content.
+While low cortisol levels are obviously ideal, many of us stay awake far past our bedtime.
+The body then overcompensates for the drop in blood sugar and urges us to snack to our heart’s content.
 Interestingly enough, high cortisol levels are further aggravated due to lack of sleep.
 Lack of sleep leads to a cycle of under-sleeping and over-eating.
-If you find that your belly is more likely to wake you up then your alarm clock, you may be experiencing hormone imbalance.
+If you find that your belly is more likely to wake you up than your alarm clock, you may be experiencing hormone imbalance.

 3. The Afternoon Slump

 Some drowsiness after eating is normal, as the body uses a lot of energy to digest.
 However, if you find that you tend to slip into a food coma after lunch, thyroid and adrenal issues may be at play, which may cause sugar and cortisol levels to dip low.
 Overeating at lunch can cause inflammation as well, depending on the foods that you eat, which can then lead to fatigue and the dreaded afternoon slump.